flwave/RVDFI/README.md

 This repository can be separated into the following contents:

 1. Folder `programs`: This includes an instrumentation tool (with filename `instru.py`), and some scripts to perform static analysis and generate the instrumented executable binaries (The details are in later sections).
-2. Zip file `clean_instru_tool.zip`: This also contains an instrumentation tool that is modified based on that in the `programs` folder.
+2. Zip file `clean_soft_instru_tool.zip`: This also contains an instrumentation tool that is modified based on that in the `programs` folder.
 This tool is only used for pure software-DFI [1].
 It supports x86 ISA and has separate and more detailed README file in its folder.
 This is cleaned for the researchers who only need an instrumentation tool.
 3. Folder `freedom-u-sdk`: This contains the Linux system that is tested under the RISC-V processor.
 The Linux system has been modified to reserve some memory for DFI.
 4. Folder `SVF`: This is the static analysis tool used in the paper.
 Refer to the instructions inside the folder to build the tool.
 5. Other folders and files: These are based on the initial Freedom project.
 The support of *xcvu440-u500devkit* is added.